This post is about the learning experiences I gained from using focus groups as a research method for my Master of Design research project.

 How the focus groups went

 Unfortunately, only two people turned up for the face-to-face focus group!
 One person completely forgot to come, and the other two were unable to attend for last minute work and family reasons.
 Nevertheless, I decided to proceed as planned.
 Two of those who couldn’t attend the first focus group were subsequently able to attend the online focus group, a week later.
-For that online session, ten people signed up, and seven attended.
+For that online session, nine people signed up, and six attended.

 Having only two people for the face-to-face focus group meant there was limited opportunity to share experiences and viewpoints, but it enabled a more in-depth conversation.
 Due to the lower numbers, I had to adjust some of the planned activities on the fly.
 For example, I’d planned a pair-based activity that involved sorting and prioritising topics, using printed slips of paper.
 These became individual activities instead.